William Lawrence is currently working on a musical, Dance On The Moon.

 The Stage

-Never Walk Alone toured in 1995 – the play with its new title: Never Walk Alone, was sponsored by Hastings Arts Council and HARRASS, the Hastings and Rother Aids Support Society.
-The production visited schools, colleges and universities in the South East of England, finishing its tour at THE STABLES THEATRE, hasting.
-The drama ran from December 1995 – January 1996 as part of a World AIDS Day safe sex awareness campaign.
+Never Walk Alone toured in 1995 – the play, with its new shortened title: Never Walk Alone, was sponsored by Hastings Arts Council and HARRASS, the Hastings and Rother Aids Support Society.
+The production visited schools, colleges and universities in the South East of England, finishing its tour at THE STABLES THEATRE, Hastings.
+The drama ran from December 1995 to January 1996 as part of a World AIDS Day safe sex awareness campaig

-The Sabre’s Edge - 1997 - written and directed by William Lawrence was sponsored by the Arts Council for Great Britain as part of their A4E - Arts for Everyone - programme, which awarded the production a grant of £4.900.
-The play ran at The Barons Court Theatre, Hammersmith for four weeks and for a short run at the Bourne Theatre, Hastings.
+The Sabre’s Edge - 1997 - drama on the life of the celebrated ballet dancer Vatslav Fomich Nijinsky and his rise to fame, inspired by a meeting with Romola de Pulsky, the dancer’s wife, and his sponsor, the Baron de Gunzberg.
+The play was written and directed by William Lawrence and sponsored by the Arts Council of Great Britain as part of their A4E - Arts for Everyone - programme, which awarded the production a substantial grant.
+The play was performed at The Barons Court Theatre, Hammersmith and at the Bourne Theatre, Hastings.
 It was reviewed by Emma Manning for The Stage newspaper:

 ‘… It provides endless questions about who Nijinsky really was, his sexual colours and the illness that destroyed him.
 While Lawrence leaves us to let our imagination gallop, he structures his writing with inspired efficiency and great detail of the protagonists’ lives is unfurled… absorbing and credible.’

-Blue On Blue – 2009 - William Lawrence wrote, produced and directed his play, Blue On Blue for the 2009 Edinburg Fringe Festival.
-The drama is set in war-torn Afghanistan in a secluded ravine around the grave of a British soldier not far from a destroyed military truck with a suspicious cargo, where three characters collide, a female US lieutenant, a Mujahedeen fighter and a British Intelligence officer.
+Blue On Blue – 2009 - William Lawrence wrote, produced and directed his play, Blue On Blue for 2009 Edinburgh Fringe Festival.
+The drama is set in war-torn Afghanistan in a secluded ravine around the grave of a British soldier not far from a destroyed military truck with a suspicious cargo, where three characters collide, a female US lieutenant, a Mujahedin fighter and a British Intelligence officer.
 The drama explores the complex issues of ‘the war on terror’ from Western and Muslim perspectives.
-It obtained a five star review from Anna Millar in The Scotsman.
+It obtained a five-star review from Anna Millar in The Scotsman.

-YouTube – a ten minute segment of Blue On Blue can be seen on YouTube.
+YouTube – a ten-minute segment of Blue On Blue by William G Lawrence can be seen on YouTube.

 1971 – 1981